nathanieltooley/ample-rp/README.md

 application when the computer boots.
 For Windows, look into "Startup Apps" in the settings, the autostart folder, or the Windows "Task Scheduler."

 ## LastFM Integration
 Ample supports scrobbling of songs played on Apple Music.
-It is also currently (may change) the only way of getting cover art.
+While Ample can provide most features without LastFM support, the public API used for album cover images
-Thus without LastFM support enabled, your Discord status will only show the song, artist, and album names.
+([Cover Art Archive](https://coverartarchive.org/)) is subject to more rate limiting while LastFM is more lenient.
+It may be the case using LastFM's api results in better performance though it should usually be negligible.

 In order for LastFM support to be enabled, you need to provide your LastFM username, password, API Key, and API secret.
 [Click here](https://www.last.fm/api/authentication) for more info about registering an API key and secret and [here](https://www.last.fm/api/accounts)